Marvellous mountains you can climb in one day

 Mount Kosciuszko, New South Wales, Australia

 Australia’s highest point, situated between Melbourne and Sydney, is no small peak at 7,310 feet (2,288m) high.
-There are two main routes you can take to the summit: start at Thredbo ski resort for an eight-mile (13 km) jaunt or from Charlotte Pass for a longer 11.6mile (18.7km) hike.
+There are two main routes you can take to the summit: start at Thredbo ski resort for an eight-mile (13 km) jaunt or from Charlotte Pass for a longer 11.6-mile (18.6km) hike.
 To avoid snow, go in December through to March.

 Mount Kosciuszko, New South Wales, Australia

-The Thredbo route will carry you above Lake Cootapatamba, Australia’s highest lake, and you can hitch a ride in the cable car if your feet are tired.
+The Thredbo route will carry you above Lake Cootapatamba, Australia’s highest lake.
 Opt for the Charlotte Pass route and your exertions will be rewarded with alpine wildflowers aplenty.
-Easy-breezy boardwalks and paved paths take you to the very top, where you can gaze at neighbouring Mount Townsend – only 60 feet (18m) shorter than the one you’re standing on.
+Easy-breezy boardwalks and paved paths take you to the very top, where you can gaze at neighbouring Mount Townsend – only a few metres shorter than the one you’re standing on.

 John Hoffman/Shutterstock